krafton-ai/KORani/README.md

         --task "translation"
     ```

     Below is the prompt used to generate the answer.
-You can modify it in the [link](prompts/translation.txt).
+You can modify it in the [translation link](prompts/translation.txt).
 If you use few-shot in translation, the performance can improve.

     ```python
     PROMPT = """\